Syllabus

 - Before class, read Section 3.1 “A technical guide to Latin epigraphy,” from Alison E. Cooley, The Cambridge Manual of Latin Epigraphy (Cambridge: Cambridge University Press, 2012), pp. 327–335 [Available from the TCU Library as an eBook.]

-- Before class, visit the Epigraphic Database Heidelberg and select two epigraphic inscriptions to work with in class.
+- Before class, visit the Epigraphic Database Heidelberg and select one epigraphic inscription and one Roman region to focus on for your digital tools assignment

 - Introduction to Digital Tools Assignment 2